-In the language of finance, internal rate of return is the discount rate (or the firm's cost of capital, that forces the present value of the cash inflows of the project to equal the initial investment.
+In the language of finance, the internal rate of return is the discount rate or the firm's cost of capital, that forces the present value of the cash inflows of the project to equal the initial investment.
 This is like a break-even analysis, and it's equivalent to forcing the net present value of the project to equal $0.
-Pretty confusing.
-I can also say that internal rate of return is an estimate of the rate of return on the project.
+Put differently, the internal rate of return is an estimate of the rate of return on the project.

-Internal rate of return is a more difficult metric to calculate than net present value.
+The internal rate of return is a more difficult metric to calculate than net present value.
 With an Excel spreadsheet, it is a simple function to iterate the information and find the rate of return that sets the project value to $0.
 In the past, financial managers had to calculate it using trial and error which was a long and complex calculation.

 If the IRR of a project is greater than or equal to the project's cost of capital, accept the project.
 However, if the IRR is less than the project's cost of capital, reject the project.
 The rationale is that you never want to take on a project for your company that returns less money than you pay to borrow money (cost of capital).

 Just like for net present value, you have to consider whether you are looking at an independent or mutually exclusive project.
 For independent projects, if the IRR is greater than the cost of capital, then you accept as many projects as your budget allows.
 For mutually exclusive projects, if the IRR is greater than the cost of capital, you accept the project.
 If it is less than the cost of capital, then you reject the project.

-Why does the decision criteria of internal rate of return and net present value give different answers in a capital budgeting analysis?
+At times, the decision criteria of internal rate of return and net present value give different answers in a capital budgeting analysis.
 Here lies one of the problems with internal rate of return in capital budgeting.
 If a firm is analyzing mutually exclusive projects, IRR and NPV may give conflicting decisions.
-It will also happen if any of the cash flows from a project are negative except the initial investment.
+This can happen if any of the cash flows from a project are negative, aside from the initial investment.